The Wild Dakotas

 The Wild Dakotas is a 1956 American Western film directed by Sam Newfield and written by Tom W. Blackburn.
 The film stars Bill Williams, Coleen Gray, Jim Davis, John Litel, Dick Jones, John Miljan and Lisa Montell.
 The film was released on February 28, 1956, by Associated Film Releasing Corporation.

 Plot

+A frontiersman tries to stop a Sioux Indian when they feel threatened by white settlers.